mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 ```bash
 ./yq eval-all -i '. * load("patch_cluster-infrastructure-02-config.yml")' $INSTALL_DIR/manifests/cluster-infrastructure-02-config.yml
 ```
+-->

-#### Create manifests for CCM
+#### Create manifests for OCI Cloud Controller Manager

 The steps in this section describes how to customize the OpenShift installation providing the Cloud Controller Manager manifests to be added in the bootstrap process.

+!!! warning "Info"
+    This guide is based in the OCI CCM v1.25.0.
+You must read the [project documentation](https://github.com/oracle/oci-cloud-controller-manager) for more information.

 - Create the namespace manifest:

 !!! danger "Important"
-    Red Hat does not recommend to create resources in namespaces prefixed with `kube-*` and `openshift-*`.
+    Is not recommended to create resources in namespaces prefixed with `kube-*` and `openshift-*`.
 The custom namespace manifest must be created, then deployment manifests must be adapted to used the custom namespace.

     See [the documentation](https://docs.openshift.com/container-platform/4.13/applications/projects/working-with-projects.html) for more information.